trapeze/fancy_tag/README.rst

 Features
 --------

-* Named arguments - arguments can be explicitly assigned to parameter specific parameters in the template tag function
+* Keyword arguments - arguments can be explicitly assigned to parameter specific parameters in the template tag function

 * Variable length arguments - The "``*args``" and "``**kwargs``" notation